 Just to show you the missed opportunity I had, back in January of 2016, I bought my wife’s engagement ring.
 I ended up putting the entire cost on a credit card, which I then promptly paid off.
 Had I known about travel hacking, I could’ve easily opened up one or two cards, met the minimum spend requirements, and then pocketed $2,000 or more in free flights.

 Luckily, I got wise to the travel hacking game earlier this year and ended up throwing a ton of wedding expenses onto three cards that I opened up.
 One of those cards resulted in us getting both of our flights to Puerto Rico for free – a solid $1,000 in free travel.
-Altogether, I should pull in about $3,000 or so in flights from our normal wedding spend.
+Altogether, I should pull in about $3,000 or so worth of flights from our normal wedding spend.

 I’m still learning about travel hacking and it’s a subject I’ll definitely try to address more in future posts.
 The whole travel hacking world is pretty intimidating, so there is value in following a non-expert like me as I try to figure this world out.